tastyigniter/docs/advanced/localization.md

         lang.php               <=== Locale file
 ```

+> Notice the language directory name uses **underscore** instead of an hypen (e.g. “es_ES”).

 ### Installing a Language Pack

 After downloading a language pack, you must create a new language in the admin interface to register the language into the system.

 1. Create a new language from the **Localisation > Languages** page of the admin interface.
 2. Fill in the form.
-The value of the `idiom` field must match the language directory name.
-Using the example above, the idiom will be `es-ES`
+The value of the `Locale Ccode` field must match the language directory name.
+Using the example above, the value will be `es_ES`
 3. Lastly, toggle the **Status** switch to `Enabled` then save the form.
 4. Ensure the language appears under `Supported Languages` field on the **System > Settings > General** page of the admin interface